DOUG CINNELLA

 JOE CIRILLO: Joe Cirillo's baseball career has taken him from a Little League State Championship team in 1984 with Palisades Park to Rider University on a baseball scholarship.
 Joe has been an assistant baseball coach at Secaucus High School, head coach at Palisades Park High School and is currently an assistant coach at Morris Knolls High School.
 Joe is one of PBI's best all-around coaches and helps anchor our catching programs.

 MARV GLAUBACH: Marv is a long-time PBI veteran coach who knows his way around the game.
-A native of New York City, Marv was the high school coach of former NY Yankee infielder and current NY Mets manager Willie Randolph.
+A native of New York City, Marv was the high school coach of former NY Yankee infielder and former NY Mets manager Willie Randolph.